nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 | $D000 | $FFFF | ROM |

-If we don't want to use Text / LORES Page 2 we can just load our entire program in in chunks all the way from $0800 to $CFFF.
-Once we've finished loading, the space from $0300 - $03FF used by the BOOT0 loader is available too.
+If we don't want to use Text / LORES Page 2 we can just load our entire program in in chunks all the way from $0800 to $BFFF.
+Once we've finished loading, the space from $0300 - $03FF which was used by the BOOT0 loader is available too.

-If we *do* want to use LORES Page 2, we can write a loader in the space $800-$09FF which once it has finished loading copies $0A00 - $0BFF over $0200-$03FF then jumps elsewhere before clearing
+If we *do* want to use LORES Page 2, we can write a loader in the space $800-$09FF which once it has finished loading jumps to $0C00 before clearing $0800 - $0BFF for use as Page 2.
-$0800 - $0BFF for use as Page 2.
+If you don't want to waste space and you're finished with disk reads, the loader could copy $0A00 - $0BFF over $0200-$03FF.

 That's the nice thing about these simple systems: once you've finished with a stage, you can just throw it away.